 Carlisle averaged 16.4 points, 4.3 rebounds, 6.1 assists and 2.6 steals per game and was named the CCAA MVP after leading the league in scoring, assists and steals during the regular season.

-A native of Agoura Hills, Calif., Carlisle graduated from UCSD's Sixth College with a degree in communications in June.
-She will be involved with all aspects of coaching, including recruiting, scouting, travel and game preparation.
+A native of Agoura Hills, Carlisle graduated from UC San Diego's Sixth College with a degree in communication.